 If you are registered in a course that has an oral exam, be advised that the exam may be conducted by phone, video conferencing, email, or other methods, and should be arranged between you and your tutor.
 The evaluation section of the course syllabus will indicate whether the course has an oral quiz or examination, or not.

-If you are a student with a disability or you are registered for services through Access to Students with Disabilities (ASD), and you require accommodations for your examinations, please use the Access to Students with Disabilities Examination Request Form.
+If you are a student with a disability or you are registered for services through Accessibility Services, and you require accommodations for your examinations, please use the Accessibility Services Examination Request Form.

 If you are a student with a disability who requires exceptional examination accommodations, you must request your examination at least 30 days before your write date to allow additional time for AU staff to prepare the examination.
 In rare circumstances these time limits may be extended for specific examinations.